View Profile Page

 Brater’s teaching encourages students to map connections between theater literature, history, and theory and their own stage practice, challenging them to excel both intellectually and creatively and to examine connections between the performative and the political.

-She is the program coordinator for the BA and MA in Theatre Studies, a 2018-2020 Community Engaged Teaching and Learning Fellow, and serves on the University Senate.
+She is the program coordinator for the BA and MA in Theatre Studies and the Graduate Certificate in Theatre of Diversity, Inclusion & Social Change.
+She served as a 2018-2020 Community Engaged Teaching and Learning Fellow, served on the University Senate from 2018-2021, and is the current vice chair of the Graduate Council.
 Brater holds a Ph.D. from the CUNY Graduate Center and a B.A. from Barnard College.